 If so, you’re in the right place!
 I’ve learned so much, from my own experience, and from helping women for more than three decades.
 We really can take control of our bodies and our hormonal balance, which is the root cause of the crazy ups and downs of our menstrual cycles.

 The easiest way to manage hormone levels to avoid these symptoms is through your diet.
-Did you know that what you eat in different phases of your cycle can make a big difference?
+And this isn’t just some vague advice about “eating better”.
+Did you know that what you eat in each different phase of your cycle can make a big difference?
 If not, keep reading!

 What, exactly, is your menstrual cycle?